binhanle/eem202a-project/README.md

 - Implement delay compensation for a common video streaming service

 ## Deliverables
-- The training/validation set -- full-frontal recordings of Loic, An, and Mark
+- All datasets -- full-frontal recordings of Loic, An, and Mark, and full-frontal online recordings
 - Scripts that demultiplex audio/video files, preprocesses the audio/video streams, and inject time delay into video streams
 - Suitable neural network architecture for determining time offset
 - Program that restores audio/video synchronization offline